Chinese pressure upsets Uyghur refuge in Turkey | ExBulletin

 Yet reports are already accusing Turkey of secretly returning Uyghurs to China via third countries, including former Soviet Tajikistan.

-Erdogan, who has championed Muslim causes across the world during his 18-year rule, has spoken little of the Uyghurs lately – in contrast to his 2009 condemnation of their “genocide” in China.
+Erdogan, who has championed Muslim causes across the world during his 18-year reign, has spoken little of the Uyghurs lately, unlike his 2009 condemnation of their “genocide” in China.

 Her silence also stands out from a chorus of Western outrage over new accounts of mass rape, torture and forced sterilization of women in Chinese camps.